Kureb/Webcache-Browser/README.md

-_**CacheBrowser**_ is a Chrome Extension which allows you to navigate through the Google Cache without going back to the original site when you click a link.
+_**Webcache Browser**_ is a Chrome Extension which allows you to navigate through the Google Cache without going back to the original site when you click a link.

 **The Google What ?**
 > Google Cache is normally referred as the copies of the web pages cached by Google.
 Google crawls the web and takes snapshots of each page as a backup just in case the current page is not available.
 These pages then become part of Google's cache.
 These Google cached pages can be extremely useful if a site is temporary down, you can always access these page by visiting Google’s cached version.